 Not all of Boots UK’s surveillance technologies were overhauled.
-A main feature of an icomply solution is its usage of existing surveillance equipment made by other manufacturers.
+A main feature of the Veracity solution is its usage of existing surveillance equipment made by other manufacturers.
 By bringing together existing surveillance technologies, Boots UK was not required to purchase new CCTV hardware.
 The benefits of integrated surveillance can be enjoyed cost-effectively, as a result of reconfiguring existing hardware.
 Command and Control brought together Boots UK’s disparate surveillance technologies – CCTV cameras, an Intrusion Detection System, an Intercom and Access Control systems – to present them on a single, centralised display interface.

 Boots UK benefits from a completely overhauled control room, with a customisable display interface, which can be used effectively not only to gather and record data, but to review it also.
 Management Reporting informs control room operators of the usage of surveillance hardware, so that infrequently used resources can be relocated.